hallzy/gitprint-download/README.md

 filename.pdf
 ```

-NOTE: at this time, if you just use the filename as below, the script assumes
-you want it from the master branch.
-There is not currently a way to specify
-otherwise unless you give the full URL as above.

 NOTE: Currently, the file being asked for must be in the root folder of the
 repo.
 As of now, if it is nested in subdirectories, you must use the above
 method.